-No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? £25k transferred from Peatland Enhancement), Discussions ongoing in relation to wider project involvement with Wild Strathfillan' satellite nurseries. - CCC SSSI Fence (£10k from Hill Fence- Potential to fence off the Coille Coire Chuilc SSSI Transfer of £10k balance from hill fence for contribution to SSSI fencing project has been agreed with SGZ; payment yet to be made.
-Pending agreement with a new landowner Project 15 - Minor Works (signage, works to Oak path, painting of Cononish Farm buildings) - Completed.
-Additional heather brash cut proposed winter 2023/24 A total of 1,141 trees have been planting within the GCMGP (31st March 2023).
-Notes retained, to be updated after 2024 GCGMP & HLMAG Meeting 33 1) There will be no planting of trees on the wetheath SAC qualifying habitat and all planting locations shall be agreed by the Planning Authority in liaison with SNH and informed by a detailed botanical survey of these areas to be undertaken by the Applicant; Tree planting locations: (Fig 2 & Fig 3 provide detail) • Planting native woodland mix at following: - ○ Dalrigh CP (Yr1) ○ Planting in copses in River Cononish terraces (east of Farm Fig2), planting subject to micrositing Yr2) ○ Partial restocking of forest edge with riparian tree mix (Yr2) ○ Native woodland planting associated with mine site, linking to existing woodland (Yr1) ○ Native woodland planting within application boundary (Yr1) ○ NB no planting of pine within 600m of Coille Coire Chuilc SSSI Botanical survey: • Update NVC in SAC to provide detailed botanical baseline Tree Planting Works 2018-2023 Dalrigh Car Park - 25 broadleaf trees.
-Crom Allt Bridge - 20 broadleaf trees.
-A total of 1,655 broadleaf (rowan, grey willow, goat willow, downy birch, alder and aspen) and 1,980 Scots pine have now been planted at the mine site (31st March 2023).
-A total of 1,141 trees have been planting within the GCMGP (31st March 2023).
-The partial restocking of forest edge with riparian tree mix (Yr2) is still to be carried out (refer Project Area 7 under PC33 above) Notes retained, to be updated after 2024 GCGMP & HLMAG Meeting In Compliance
+No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status?
+Fencing and planting currently in abeyance due to inactive site.
+Project 9 &10 Grazing Management Funds agreed to carry out fencing in SSSI.
+Grazing in the Glen has been reduced to 100 sheep with cattle in the summer.
+Project 11 & 12 Mine Site Planting Birch and Willow are showing good growth, 19 monitoring points established, monitoring to continue in line with HLMAG.
+Beat up likely under LCoW direction.
+Project 13 Peatland Enhancement Currently in abeyance due to inactive site.
+Project 14 Woodland Currently no progress, still potential for Wild Strathfillan involvement.
+Continued dialogue with FLS to explore works within Cononish Glen.
+Project 15 Minor Works No further brash harvesting 2023/2024, this will recommence with start up of tailings placement.
+33 1) There will be no planting of trees on the wet heath SAC qualifying habitat and all planting locations shall be agreed by the Planning Authority in liaison with SNH and informed by a detailed botanical survey of these areas to be undertaken by the Applicant; Tree planting locations: (Fig 2 & Fig 3 provide detail) • Planting native woodland mix at following: - ○ Dalrigh CP (Yr1) ○ Planting in copses in River Cononish terraces (east of Farm Fig2), planting subject to micrositing Yr2) ○ Partial restocking of forest edge with riparian tree mix (Yr2) ○ Native woodland planting associated with mine site, linking to existing woodland (Yr1) ○ Native woodland planting within application boundary (Yr1) ○ NB no planting of pine within 600m of Coille Coire Chuilc SSSI Tree Planting Works 2018-2024 Works in abeyance due to site being in Care & Maintenance.
+Beat up within mine site proposed on direction of LCoW.
+Dalrigh Car Park and Crom Allt Bridge trees have established well and assimilated with natural regeneration/ existing trees.
+FLS not present at the GCMP & HLMAG meeting to provide an update.
+In Compliance